moderndeveloper-students/mastering-github-students-project/git-branch.md

   git branch -D john-testing-branch
   ```

+One of the very helpful aspects of Git is that it tries really hard not to lose your data for you.
+Lets say you are currently on your master branch, and you wish to find out if a certain desirable commit from a new feature branch was merged or not to your master.
+Using the afroementioned `-d` will of course issue a warning when you try to delete the feature branch if the commit was not merged, but there another way to find out.

+The `--contains` flag will not only outline if a specific commit is present on the master, but will also infrom you of all other branches that contain it.

 ## A note on Git Branch tracking

 A `tracking branch` in Git is a local branch that is connected to a remote branch- referred to as the upstream branch.
 When you push and pull commits on your local branch, this automatically pushes and pulls to the remote branch that it is tracking.
 Sometimes a developer will find that they need to amend the upstream branch they are tracking, and this can be done with the help of the `-u` option.
 Lets take the branch example of "john-testing-branch" once again, and lets set it to track the origin.
 Note the position of the flag this time around: